 God As I Don’t Understand Him

-Thousands of newcomers who find their way into recovery often arrive spiritually fractured.
-From an early age, our understanding of God shapes our character long before we recognize our struggle with substance abuse.
-Growing up, we encounter larger-than-life figures, and religious authorities who mold us according to a blueprint designed to control humanity.
-Once we accept this narrative, the teachings of these so-called enlightened figures can feel like poison, eroding any belief that we’ve followed the right path, and leaving us feeling like failures.
-Yet, we hear others speak of reconciliation with a distant authority, a concept that’s hard for many to grasp.
+Thousands of newcomers who find their way into recovery arrive spiritually fractured.
+From an early age, our understanding of God begins shaping our character long before we ever recognize our struggle with substance abuse.
+We grow up surrounded by larger-than-life figures and religious authorities who mold us according to a blueprint designed to keep humanity in line.
+Once we accept their narrative, the teachings of these so-called enlightened figures can feel like poison—eroding any belief that we’ve followed the right path and leaving us convinced we’ve failed.
+Meanwhile, we hear others speak of reconciliation with a distant authority, a concept many of us can’t grasp at all.

-For those who dare to revisit that blueprint, don’t be surprised if your highest expectations of God are shattered when innocent lives are cut short before they can graduate high school, when children die from curable diseases due to a lack of basic healthcare, or when millions starve in third-world countries without a chance to eat.
-Our sober reality is often filled with unanswered questions.
+For those who dare to revisit that blueprint, don’t be surprised when your highest expectations of God shatter under the weight of reality—when innocent lives are cut short before they graduate high school… when children die from curable diseases for lack of basic healthcare… when millions starve in third-world countries without a chance to eat.
+Our sober reality is often filled with unanswered—and unanswerable—questions.

 In many parts of the world, we are fortunate to have access to countless recovery meetings.
-But in other countries, those suffering from the same disease must drive for hours to experience a glimmer of hope, if they can attend meetings at all.
-And what about those who live in places where they cannot acknowledge any higher power other than the one they’re imprisoned under?
-Are we meant to understand God’s will for us, or is God’s will so complex that it’s beyond human comprehension, even for the brightest minds?
+But in other countries, those suffering from the same illness must drive for hours to experience a single glimmer of hope, if they can attend meetings at all.
+And what about those living under systems where they cannot acknowledge any higher power other than the one they’re imprisoned under?
+Are we truly meant to understand God’s will for us—or is God’s will so complex that it lies far beyond human comprehension, even for the brightest minds?

 Previous